-To define the local rule, we need the notion of a crown (= vertex star).
-Let $T$ be a tiling and $A$ a vertex of a triangle from $T$. \emph{The crown centered at vertex $A$ in $T$} is a fragment of $T$ consisting of all tiles from $T$ that include the point $A$ (not necessarily as a vertex).
-A crown is called \emph{legal} if it is a crown in a supertile.
-The local rule is the following: \begin{quote} \emph{All crowns in the tiling must be legal.} \end{quote} To make this local rule explicit, we need to list all legal crowns.
+The local rule is based on the notion of a \emph{legal crown}.
+By definition, a crown is legal if it occurs in a supertile.
+The local rule stipulates that \emph{all crowns in the tiling must be legal.} To make this local rule explicit, we need to list all legal crowns.
 There are 65 of them (up to an isometry), thus the list is quite long.
 However, we can reduce the list using the following observation.

 Let us define on tilings the following operation called \emph{shift}.
 To shift a tiling by $y=0,1,2,3,4$, we increment the markings of all large tiles by $y$ and the markings of all small tiles by $2y$ (modulo 5).
 It is not hard to see that the shift of any legal crown is legal.
-Indeed, let $C$ be a crown in a supertile $S_i$ of order $i$, that is obtained from a large tile with color $k$.
+Indeed, let $C$ be a crown within a supertile $S_i$ of order $i$, that is obtained from a large tile with color $k$.
 By induction on $i$ it is easy to prove the following: for each tile $A$ from $S_i$, its color is obtained from $k$ by applying a linear function of the form $2^{i+1}x+c_A$ for small tiles and $2^{i}x+c_A$ for large tiles.
 Here $c_A$ denotes a number depending on the location of $A$ within $S_i$.
 Thus, if we increase $k$ by $3^{i}y$, the colors of all large tiles are increased by $y$ and the colors of all small tiles by $2y$, as $2\cdot 3\equiv1 \pmod 5$.

 Let us call two legal crowns \emph{equivalent} if they can be obtained from each other by a shift.
-Obviously each equivalence class has 5 legal crowns and hence there are 13 equivalence classes denoted $C_1,C_2,C_3,C_4,C_5,C_6,C_7$ и $C'_1,C'_2,C'_3,C'_4,C'_5,C'_6$.
-On Fig.~\ref{dan-crowns} we present one legal crown from each equivalence class.
+Obviously each equivalence class has 5 legal crowns and hence there are 13 equivalence classes denoted $C_1,C_2,C_3,C_4,C_5,C_6,C_7$ and $C'_1,C'_2,C'_3,C'_4,C'_5,C'_6$.
+In Fig.~\ref{dan-stars} we present one legal crown from each equivalence class.